Orientation

 New students are required to visit the Tutorial Office within the first week of term to complete their College registration.
 The identity documents required to complete registration are outlined in the next section.

-New students are required to bring the following identity documentation to the College Tutorial Office within the first week of term to complete their College registration.
+New students are required to bring identity documentation to the College Tutorial Office within the first week of term to complete their College registration.
 Copies or scans of identity documents are not accepted, you must bring the original version.
-Please see the list of required documentation by nationality below.
+Please consult the identity documentation guidance to determine which documentation to bring.

 One of the most important items you will receive during your first few days is your University Card.
 Your card will have many functions during your time in Cambridge, including borrowing books from libraries, printing and photocopying, making payments in the College dining hall and bar, and accessing certain areas of the University.

-When you complete your students registration, you will recieve an email from the University Student Registry to activate your Cambridge user ID ("CRSid") and Raven password.
+When you complete the University's Student Registration, you will recieve an email from the University Student Registry to activate your Cambridge user ID ("CRSid") and Raven password.
 This login will allow you access to University systems such as your university email ("@cam"), as well as many other associated services.

 The College and University will communicate with you via your "@cam" email address.
 We recommend checking this email regularly and advise adding it to your email app or bookmarks.
-If you will not be checking you @cam address regularly and have another preferred email address, please ensure that you update your contact information in CamSIS with your preferred email address (below) and set up your @cam account to forward emails to your preferred address.
+If you will not be checking you @cam address regularly and have another preferred email address, please ensure that you update your contact information in CamSIS with your preferred email address (see below) and set up your @cam account to forward emails to your preferred address.
+Please be aware that Departmental email accounts (for instance @JBS) are different from the standard @cam accounts and, if you are using one of these accounts, you should set-up your @cam account to forward emails there.
+Please also ensure that you check your junk/spam folders regularly and add the College to your safe senders list.

 New students must register their personal details, including term-time address and emergency contacts on CamSIS (Cambridge’s system for handling student information, records and transactions).